khourhin/MassSpec_parser/README.md

 ## Web interface Usage
 `python3 manage.py runserver`

-Then go to your webbrowser and go the URL:
+Then go to your web browser and go the URL:

 http://localhost:8000/